Public Record & Evidence Map – A Whistleblower Led Archive of:

 Reputation Laundering & Search-Result Manipulation

-Over the last four–five years, public search results for “Chad Willis”, “Plus Brand”, “Agua Plus” and related terms have undergone a marked shift.
+Over the last four–five years, public search results for “Chad Willis”, “Plus Brand”, “AGUA Plus” and related terms have undergone a marked shift.
 Historically, searches returned pages of scam reports, consumer alerts, and critical commentary from victims and watchdog sites.
-Today, results are heavily weighted toward self-curated, flattering profiles and controlled narratives associated with Plus Brand / Agua Plus and its operators, including co-founder and COO Adam Gauer (also appearing in some materials as Adam Gower).
+Today, results are heavily weighted toward self-curated, flattering profiles and controlled narratives associated with Plus Brand / AGUA Plus and its operators, including co-founder and COO Adam Gauer (also appearing in some materials as Adam Gower).

 A clear pattern is visible: